KyserClark/Hacking-Notes/Nmap/Scripts.md

 ```

 *************************************************************************************************************************************************************************
 Items inside [SQUARE-BRACKETS] indicate changeable fields.
 They require you to tailor them to your use case.
-Bracket charactors require removal for functinality
+Remove bracket charactors for functionality.
 *************************************************************************************************************************************************************************